-Immunic, Inc. ("Immunic" or the "Company") is a clinical-stage biopharmaceutical company focused on the development of selective oral therapies in immunology with the goal of becoming a leader in treatments for chronic inflammatory and autoimmune diseases.
-Immunic is headquartered in New York with its main operations in Planegg-Martinsried near Munich, Germany.
-Immunic currently has 26 employees.
+Immunic, Inc. ("Immunic" or the "Company") is a clinical-stage biopharmaceutical company developing a pipeline of selective oral immunology therapies aimed at treating chronic inflammatory and autoimmune diseases, including relapsing-remitting multiple sclerosis ("RRMS"), ulcerative colitis ("UC"), Crohn's disease ("CD") and psoriasis.
+Immunic is headquartered in New York with its main operations in Gräfelfing, Germany.
+Immunic currently has 28 employees.